wiredzax/Drawbot/README.md

 **VRAM Monitoring**: The bot checks GPU VRAM usage (requires gputil) and aborts if it exceeds VRAM_THRESHOLD_GB.

 **Stats**: Guild-specific stats are stored in guild_stats.db (excluded from the repo).

+**Guild limit**: This bot is not coded in such a way that it will not work with Discord's API limits for bots.
+Discord does limit the bot intents after you reach their "max guild" mark, please refer to Discord's Developer portal for more information.
+Other aspects of how the bot saves stats and prefrences will also need to be changed if you are reaching the limits of what the code can do.
+SQLite3 is used to store stats on images prompted, total generation time, etc. This can be a bottleneck.

 ## Contributing